-Professor Valentine teaches Ojibwe language classes at UW-Madison, and is co-editor of the Odawa & Eastern Ojibwe online dictionary together with Mary Ann Naokwegijig-Corbiere.
-Every summer he serves as faculty for the Indigenous Language Instructor’s Program at Lakehead University in Thunder Bay, Ontario, which certifies students to teach native languages in the Canadian school system.
+Professor Rand Valentine (emeritus) taught Ojibwe language classes at UW-Madison for many years, and was co-editor of the Odawa & Eastern Ojibwe online dictionary together with Mary Ann Naokwegijig-Corbiere.
+He also served as summer faculty for the Indigenous Language Instructor’s Program at Lakehead University in Thunder Bay, Ontario, which certifies students to teach native languages in the Canadian school system.

 Linguistics students at the Menominee Nation Contest Powwow in 2017.

 Professor Valentine's 2001 grammar of the Nishnaabemwin (Odawa and Eastern Ojibwe) language.